- SAP shows a pattern of mystifying topics. Mystifying topics is the exact opposite of explaining topics to an audience.

 If an entity can use a term you do not know and keep that term mystical, then it gives that entity power over you.
 SAP will often combine multiple buzzwords into a single sentence or throughout a paragraph with the intent of finding one that the listener does not know.

 Being one of the few entities having performed a great deal of research into Hasso Plattner’s claims, we can say with confidence that virtually none of the things that Hasso says ever end up coming true.
 However, it should be understood that there is no financial reason for other entities to perform this research.
-It has to be done for reasons of curiosity, as there is very little financial market for fact-checking the claims of software vendors.
-The financial market exists on the other side of the equation, which is repeating claims made by software vendors.
-And because there is no financial market, it will normally not get done.
+It has to be done for reasons of curiosity, as there is very little of a financial market for fact-checking the claims of software vendors.
+Media entities don’t do it (preferring a steady stream of vendor cash), and consulting companies don’t do it (they are partners with the vendors!)
+Therefore the only financial market exists on the other side of the equation, which is repeating claims made by software vendors.
+And because there is no real financial market, it will typically not get done.

 SAP’s Army of Enablers

 If a normal process of validation or fact checking occurred, Hasso Plattner would have no credibility left as he has been doing this for decades.
 However, because SAP pays so many media entities, and the consulting companies that specialize in SAP are “in on it,” and repeat these falsehoods, there is almost no one with any interest in calling out Hasso Plattner.
-Even competing vendors, typically have some type of partnership with SAP that contractually prevents them from criticizing SAP.
+Even competing vendors, typically have some partnership with SAP that contractually prevents them from criticizing SAP.
+I sometimes talk to vendors that will repeat back false things to me about SAP.
+So SAP’s marketing should be viewed as a 360 degrees falsehood machine, impacting both customers and vendors and other parties.

 Hasso’s intent is to overwhelm the audience with information that is difficult for them to validate.
-Hasso Plattner has a Ph.D., but he does not behave as a Ph.D., instead, his statements are more similar to a well-known circus promoter.
+Hasso Plattner has a Ph.D., but he does not behave as a Ph.D..
+Instead, his statements are more similar to a well-known circus promoter whose first initials are “P.T.”
 However, Ph.D.’s are not supposed to be used to provide an aura of credibility for a person to lie.
 Our view is that anyone who has a Ph.D. but shows no concern for what is true, no longer truly has one.

 The Opposite of the Richard Feynman Technique of Learning